owlcms/blue-owl-biy/README.md

 ### About this Fork

 - This fork does not replace the upstream directory by Scott González.
-The files in `src` are meant to be match official upstream version.
+The files in `src` are meant to match the official upstream version.
-- The `Releases` directory in this fork contains the programs necessary to run the program on Windows, Mac or Linux.
+- The `Releases` directory in this fork contains the programs necessary to run the program on Windows, Mac, or Linux.
 - This fork adds a `build-it-yourself` directory that contains
   - Diagrams for building your own devices.
 An interactive version of the diagram can be loaded on  [wokwi.com](https://wokwi.com) to get the exact pin numbers etc.
   - Scripts for running the device using the blue-owl library.
 If you build your own design and need to change pin assignments, then you can simply change the scripts, and even [rebuild your own executable](BUILDING.md))